KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 #### The Structure of RDF

-The RDF format is composed of three-part statements, known as *triples*, which point to resources on the web and assign values to properties describing them.
+RDF's structure is comprised of three-part statements, known as *triples*, which point to resources on the web and assign values to properties describing them.
 For example, the statement:

     William Shakespeare | wrote | Hamlet